simpsonst/posthack/README.md

 Alternatively, `fetchmail` can remain permanently connected to an IMAP server using the `idle` directive.
 It will fetch email as soon as it arrives.
+This only works with IMAP, and only one account can be watched.
 However, I have noticed that it can become insensitive under unknown conditions.
 (Perhaps a problem with the server?)
 This seems to be remedied with an occasional `SIGHUP`: